impact-hiv/NepidemiX/doc/tutorial.rst

            network.graph['fracJ'] = self.Jcounter/float(len(network))
            return network

-Very straightforward, and using elements you have already seen: the **super** function for reaching into our parent and using its method as if it were our own, and then the same **attributeCount** code I used in the first example on how to count the states.
+Very straightforward, and using elements you have already seen: the **super** function for reaching into our parent and using its method as if it were our own, and then the same :ref:`NepidemiX-API-networkxtra.attributeCount` code I used in the first example on how to count the states.
 This time we can't get around using it, but it is only a single time when the network is initialized so it does not matter.

 One thing worth mentioning is the new python formulation ***args**, and ****kwargs**.
 This is simply python's way of expressing an arbitrary parameter list. ***args** means unnamed parameters, and ****kwargs** means named parameters.
 The result is that the method expects only one argument (network), but that it may be followed by anything.
 The only thing I do with those parameters is to send them on to the parent class implementation without worrying about what they are.
 (In practice only the ****kwargs** part will be used, as the simulation will pass in any thing in the configuration here, and the configuration options must be named, but anyway...)